-Sets this item to [Disabled] to unconfigure AMT/ME without using a password or set it to [Enabled] to use a password.
+Set this item to [Enabled] to support DRAM address remapping for 64-bit operating systems.
 Configuration options: [Enabled] [Disabled]

-2.6.6 USB Configuration
+2.6.5 USB Configuration

 The items in this menu allow you to change the USB-related features.

 The USB Devices item shows the auto-detected values.
 If no USB device is detected, the item shows None.